-The harvest of the Jewish age was likened to the separation of wheat from chaff; the harvest of this age to the separation of wheat from tares; and the harvest of the Millennial age to the separation of sheep from goats.
+The harvest of the Jewish age was likened to the separation of wheat from chaff; the harvest of this age to the separation of wheat from the tares; and the harvest of the Millennial age to the separation of sheep from goats.

-That the parable of the sheep and goats refers to the Millennial age is clearly indicated in verses 31 and 32-" When the Son of man shall come in his glory, and all the holy angels with him, THEN shall he sit upon the throne of his glory, and before him shall be gathered all nations; and he shall separate them one from another, as a shepherd divideth his sheep from the goats."
-As in the present age every act of those on trial (the Church) goes to make a part of that character which, in due time, will determine the final decision of the Judge in our case, so will it be with the world (the "nations") in the age to come.
-As in the present age the trial of the majority of the individual members of the Church ends, and the decision of their case is reached, long before the end of the age (2 Tim.
+That the parable of the sheep and goats refers to the Millennial age is clearly indicated in verses 31 and 32-"When the Son of man shall come in his glory, and all the holy angels with him, THEN shall he sit upon the throne of his glory, and before him shall be gathered all nations; and he shall separate them one from another, as a shepherd divideth his sheep from the goats (the church) goes to make a part of that character which, in due time, will determine the final decision of the Judge in our case, who will it be with the world (the nations") in the age to come.
+As in the present age the trial of the majority of the individual members is reached, long before the end of the age (2 Tim.
 4:7, 8), so under the Millennial reign the decision of some individual cases will be reached long before the end of the age (Isa.
 65:20); but in each age there is a "harvest" or general separating time in the end of the age.

-In the dawn of the Millennial age, after the "time or trouble," there will be a gathering of the living nations before Christ, and, in their appointed time and order, the dead of all nations shall be called to appear before the judgment seat of Christ-not to receive an immediate sentence, but to receive a fair and impartial, individual trial (Ezek.
-18:2-4, 10, 20) under the most favorable circumstances.

-the result of which trial will be a final sentence, as worthy or unworthy of everlasting life.
+In the dawn of the Millennial age, after the time or trouble, "there will be a gathering of the living nations before Christ, and, in their appointed time and order, the dead of all nations shall be called to appear before the judgment seat of Christ-not to receive an immediate sentence, but to receive a fair and impartial individual trial (Ezek.
+18:2-4, 19, 20) under the most favorable circumstances of the result of which trial will be a final sentence, as worthy or unworthy of everlasting life."

-The scene of this parable, therefore, is laid after the time of trouble, when the nations shall have been subdued, Satan bound (Rev. 20:1, 2) and the authority of Christ's kingdom established.
-Ere this, the bride of Christ (the overcoming Church) will have been scated with him in his throne, and will have taken part in executing the judgments of the great day of wrath.
-Then the Son of man appears (is made manifest) to the world "in his glory," and together Jesus and his bride "shine forth as the sun in the kingdom of their Father."-Matt.
+The scene of this parable therefore, is laid after the time of trouble, when the nations shall have been subdued, Satan bound (Rev. 20:1, 2) and the authority of Christ's kingdom established.
+Ere this, the bride of Christ (the overcoming church) will have been seated with him in his throne, and will have taken part in executing the judgment of the great day of wrath.
+Then the Son of man appears (is made manifest) to the world "in his glory," and, together Jesus and his bride "shine forth as the sun in the kingdom of their father."-Matt.
 13:43.

-Here is the New Jerusalem as John saw it (Rev. 21), "that holy city [symbol of government] . . . coming down from God out of heaven."
-During the time of trouble it will be coming down, and before the end of it, it will have touched the earth.
+Here is the New Jerusalem as John saw it (Rev.21), "that the holy city [symbol of government]. . . coming down from God out of heaven."
+During the time of trouble it will be coming down, and before the end of the city will have touched the earth.
 This is the stone cut out of the mountains without hands (but by the power of God), and it will have become a great mountain (kingdom), filling the whole earth (Dan.
-2:35), its coming having broken to pieces the evil kingdoms of the prince of darkness.-Dan.
-2:34, 35.
+21:35), its coming having broken to pieces the evil kingdoms of the prince of darkness.